Oct 4, 2021 | Customer Service | Reading Time: 16 minutes

 - 49% of consumers use automated channels, without any human interaction, at least once a week.
 Between Millennials, this number goes up to 66%.

-Invest in the partnership between humans and machines and increase customer satisfaction and maximize hotel revenue.
+Regardless of the model that you choose, investing in the partnership between humans and machines increases customer satisfaction, and maximizes hotel revenue.

 5. Be fast and efficient